tonytrieu-dev/course-mate/README.md

 - **PDF.js** - Client-side PDF text extraction
 - **ical.js** - Calendar format parsing and processing

-## 🤝 Contributing
+## 🤝 Support & Feedback

-We welcome contributions from the academic community!
-Here's how you can help:

-### Getting Involved
-1. **Fork the repository** and create your feature branch
-2. **Follow TypeScript** conventions and existing code patterns
-3. **Write tests** for new functionality using Jest/Playwright
-4. **Run quality checks** with `npm run lint` and `npm run typecheck`
-5. **Submit pull requests** with clear descriptions

-### Areas for Contribution
+This is proprietary software maintained exclusively by Tony Trieu.
+While code contributions are not accepted, your feedback is valuable:

+### How You Can Help
+- 🐛 **Bug Reports** - Report issues you encounter while using the application
+- 💡 **Feature Suggestions** - Share ideas for new features or improvements
-- 🐛 **Bug fixes** - Improve stability and user experience
+- 📋 **User Feedback** - Provide feedback on usability and user experience
-- ✨ **Feature development** - Enhance academic productivity tools
-- 📚 **Documentation** - Help other students get started
+- 📚 **Documentation Feedback** - Suggest improvements to documentation clarity
-- 🧪 **Testing** - Expand test coverage and edge cases
-- 🌐 **Accessibility** - Improve WCAG compliance and usability
+- 🎓 **Student Perspectives** - Share insights from your academic workflow

+### Reporting Issues
+1. **Describe the problem** clearly with steps to reproduce
+2. **Include system information** (OS, browser, version)
+3. **Provide screenshots** if applicable
+4. **Check existing reports** to avoid duplicates

+**Note**: This software is under active development by a single developer.
+Response times may vary.

 ## 📄 License

-**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-### What this means:
+**Proprietary Software - All Rights Reserved**

+© 2025 Tony Trieu.
+All rights reserved.

+### Usage Terms:

 ✅ **You CAN:**
-- Use this software for personal, educational, or research purposes
+- Use this web application for personal, educational, or research purposes
-- Share and redistribute the software
-- Modify and build upon the software
+- Access and use the application through your web browser as provided
-- Use it in educational institutions and non-profit organizations

 ❌ **You CANNOT:**
-- Use this software for commercial purposes or monetary gain
-- Sell the software or any derivative works
+- Modify, alter, or create derivative works of the source code
-- Use it in commercial applications or business environments
-- Monetize any part of this codebase
+- Redistribute, share, or publish any part of the source code

-### License Summary:
-- **Attribution**: You must give appropriate credit and indicate if changes were made
+- Reverse engineer, decompile, or disassemble the software
-- **NonCommercial**: You may not use the material for commercial purposes
+- Use this software for commercial purposes without explicit permission
-- **ShareAlike**: If you remix or build upon the material, you must distribute under the same license

-This software was created to provide free educational tools for students and other busy people.
-If you want to use this software commercially, please contact the author for a separate commercial license.

-For the full license text, visit: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
+- Remove or alter copyright notices
+- Submit code contributions or pull requests

+### Development Rights:
+- **Exclusive Development**: Only the original author (Tony Trieu) has the right to modify, enhance, or maintain this codebase
+- **No Contributions**: This is not an open-source project - code contributions from external developers are not accepted
+- **Source Code Protection**: The source code is provided for transparency but remains under strict proprietary control

+### Contact:
+For licensing inquiries, feature requests, or bug reports, please contact the author directly.
+Commercial licensing may be available upon request.

 ---